dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 $$
 \left\lvert \int_{C_R} \frac{1}{z^6+1}~dz \right\rvert  \leq \left\lvert \frac{\pi R}{R^6-1}\right\rvert \to 0
 $$
-It now only remains to compute the first term, the integral around the closed contour.
+ThusIt now only remains to compute the first term, the integral around the closed contour.

 We first need examine the singularities that $\Gamma_R$ encloses.
 This amounts to looking at where $\frac{1}{z^6+1}$ blows up, which are exactly the points $z^6 = -1$, or the complex sixth roots of -1.
 We can generate one easily as $e^{\frac{i\pi}{6}}$ since $e^{i\pi} = -1$, and generate new ones by adding angle multiples of $2k\pi$.
 This yields 6 unique points $\zeta_k = e^{i(\frac \pi 6 + \frac {2k\pi} 6)} = e^{\frac{i\pi}{6}(2k+1)}$ where $k$ ranges from $0$ to $5$.